joonarafael/unsecure-software/docs/installation_manual.md

 docker compose up --build -d
 ```

-Please make sure you execute the command in the root directory of the repository, where the `docker-compose.yml` file is located!
+**Please make sure you execute the command in the root directory of the repository**, where the `docker-compose.yml` file is located.

-The setup and launch might take a moment, be patient, the `npm i` command might take literally many minutes to complete.
+The setup and launch might take a while, be patient, especially the `npm i` command might take literally minutes to complete.

 If you encounter a problem with the command above, and you are prompted with an error message like "**Got permission denied while trying to connect to the Docker daemon socket at unix:///var/run/docker.sock**", try running `systemctl start docker`.
 It could also be that the fix you need is specified in [this thread post](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket "DigitalOcean - How to fix docker: Got permission denied while trying to connect to the Docker daemon socket").

-Some Linux users may also find they've installed conflicting Docker Compose versions (for example one through `snap` and one through the `curl` installation).
+Some Linux users may also find they've installed **conflicting Docker Compose versions** (for example one through `snap` and one through the `curl` installation).
 In such case I'd suggest removing the `snap` version with `sudo snap remove docker`.

 ### Accessing The Application